NYPL/engineering-general/standards/alerting.md

 The metric filter MUST be named and namespaced consistently:

-- The namespace MUST be `LogMetrics`
+- The namespace MUST be `LogMetrics`.
 - The name MUST be in upper camel case and MUST be prefixed with the component name.
 For example: `BibServiceError`.

 The RECOMMENDED search for a metric filter is `{ $.levelCode <= 3 }`.